Fanny Durack | National Library of Australia (NLA)

 Learning activities

-2. Use Trove to locate articles about attitudes to mixed bathing around the turn of the twentieth century.
-You could start with these two newspaper items:
+Use Trove to find newspaper articles about attitudes to mixed bathing around the turn of the 20th century.

-The item from The Sydney Morning Herald is a Letter to the Editor.
-Ask students to write their own Letter to the Editor, imagining they are writing in about 1900, and citing their support for changing the rule that women should not swim in the company of men.
+They should imagine they are writing in about 1900 and expressing support for changing the rule that women should not swim in the company of men.

 Need help?